debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-network/manage-as-routing-profile-device.md

 5. In the message that appears, click **Yes** to confirm.

-    -\> The AS routing profile is removed.
+    -\&gt; The AS routing profile is removed.